vic-ffm/neo4j-export-tool/docs/Metadata.md

 The first line of every JSONL export file contains comprehensive metadata about the export.
 This metadata provides everything needed to understand and process the exported data.
 The tool uses ElementIds exclusively for all node and relationship identification, ensuring compatibility with Neo4j 5.x and future Neo4j 6.0 releases.

+Starting with version 0.14.0, the tool also generates stable content-based identifiers for nodes and relationships to enable change tracking and data snapshots across exports.
+See [Neo4JExportToolID.md](./Neo4JExportToolID.md) for detailed specification.

 ## Metadata Overview

 The metadata is a single JSON object on line 1 that includes: